JeanLLopes/AZ-900-Microsoft-Certified-Azure-Fundamentals/AZ-900-Revisao-completa-2021/readme.md

     - ![image](https://docs.microsoft.com/pt-br/azure/vpn-gateway/media/vpn-gateway-howto-point-to-site-resource-manager-portal/point-to-site-diagram.png)

-  - You create a network to comunication resources on cloud or out off cloud
-  - **Azure Virtual Network (VNet)**: allows to Azure resources communication eacth others, using internet or local network
-  - **Virtual Private Network (VPN)**: allows encripted communication betwheen Azure and a local network or another cloud by internet
-  - **Azure Express Route**: extends local network to azure by a private connection, by wireles or fibre
+  - **Azure Express Route / Gateway Express Route**: extends local network to azure by a private connection, by wireles or fibre
     - Is a private conection
     - Need a new contract with your internet provide to create a communication between a Azure datacenter with your company
     - Is more expensive